infosoftas/info-subscription-doc/source/index.rst

 :ref:`genindex`

 ..
 The following TOC tree directives are here to make sure the side-bar looks like we want it to.
-   If a toc tree does not have a :hidden: tag it will be shown on the index page!
+   If a toc tree does not have a :hidden: tag it will be shown at the bottom on the index page!

 .. toctree::
    :hidden: